 Things that can affect how you respond to grief may include:

 - your personality

-- previous experience of loss
+- previous experiences of loss

-- experience with how your family handled grief
+- how your family has handled grief

 - cultural and religious beliefs and practices